phundament/app/docs/10-about.md

 Special thanks
 --------------

-...go out to the qiangxue, samdark, cebe, motin, mikehaertl, tonydspainyard, crisu83, thyseus, quexer69, marc7000 and disco-tex77 for their work, feedback and input.
+...go out to the qiangxue, samdark, cebe, the yii core-devs, motin, mikehaertl, tonydspainyard, crisu83, thyseus, quexer69, marc7000 and disco-tex77 for their work, feedback and input.

 Developed by
 ------------